tlauffs/CALVIN-SkillGPT/README.md

 ## Visulizations

-* `visualizations.ipynb` can be used tro generate various visualizations of the CALVIN dataset
+* `visualizations.ipynb` can be used to generate various visualizations of the CALVIN dataset
 * results of these can be found in `captioning/visualizations`

 ## Results